apache/druid/docs/api-reference/sql-ingestion-api.md

 - [SQL requests in the JSON-over-HTTP form](sql-api.md#request-body) using the `query`, `context`, and `parameters` fields.
 The endpoint ignores the `resultFormat`, `header`, `typesHeader`, and `sqlTypesHeader` fields.
 - [INSERT](../multi-stage-query/reference.md#insert) and [REPLACE](../multi-stage-query/reference.md#replace) statements.
-- SELECT queries (experimental feature).
-SELECT query results are collected from workers by the controller, and written into the [task report](#get-the-report-for-a-query-task) as an array of arrays.
-The behavior and result format of plain SELECT queries (without INSERT or REPLACE) is subject to change.
+- SELECT queries as batch tasks.
+SELECT query results are collected from workers by the controller and written into the [task report](#get-the-report-for-a-query-task) as an array of arrays.

 ### URL